docker/docs/_includes/admin-domains.md

 1. Sign in to {{ product_link }}{: target="_blank" rel="noopener" class="_"}.
 2. {{ domain_navigation }}
 3. Select **Add a domain**.
-4. Continue with the on-screen instructions to get the TXT Record Value.
+4. Continue with the on-screen instructions to get the **TXT Record Value**.
 Copy this value to paste into a TXT record that you create in your Domain Name System (DNS) settings.

     >**Note**
     >